tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

   According to Scott Squires, this reversal would have been done within the pattern itself, which Scott says would have been like cross hatch lines.

-- The pattern for most of the musical sequence and also re-used in some other shots throughout the scene, looks like small, evenly-spaced lights which counter-rotate, causing them to seem to merge and separate in pairs.
+- The pattern for most of the musical sequence, and also re-used in some other shots throughout the scene, looks like small, evenly-spaced lights which counter-rotate, causing them to seem to merge and separate in pairs.
 This would have been created by lines making long diamond-shaped patterns; a photo